-ELAP scholarships are facilitated through institutional collaborations and student exchange agreements between Canadian and Latin American or Caribbean institutions.
+The Emerging Leaders in the Americas Program (ELAP) scholarships are facilitated through institutional collaborations and student exchange agreements between Canadian and Latin American or Caribbean institutions.
 These agreements are created between colleges, technical or vocational institutions and universities.
-Students or researchers remain registered as full time students in their home institution during this exchange.
+Students or researchers, hereby referred to as "candidates", remain registered as full time students in their home institution during this exchange.

 Canadian institutions are:

-- responsible for submitting applications on behalf of students from institutions in Latin America and the Caribbean; and
+- responsible for submitting applications on behalf of candidates from institutions in Latin America and the Caribbean; and

 Canadian institutions with successful candidates: